What to Expect from Your Pain Management Specialist

 - Anti-anxiety drugs like diazepam(valium)

-- Prescription NSAIDs like celebrex or celecoxib
+- Prescription NSAIDs like Celebrex or celecoxib

 - Stronger pain killers like codeine, oxycodone and acetaminophen, fentanyl or hydrocodone and acetaminophen.

-If your have pain in your back due to spinal stenosis or another serious cause of lumbar spine pain, your pain management New Jersey doctor can prescribe epidural injections or steroid injections.
+If you have pain in your back due to spinal stenosis or another serious cause of lumbar spine pain, your pain management New Jersey doctor can prescribe epidural injections or steroid injections.
 Local medicines can be used to block pain affecting a bunch of nerves serving a particular body organ.
 These are provided in the form of an injection called a nerve block.
 The injection usually consists of a substance that numbs a nerve in order to stop the pain.
 Different kinds of nerve blocks are available and are not always picked for pain relief as they can be dangerous.
 Your pain management near me expert can tell you whether nerve blocks are perfect.

 Trigger point injections

 This injection is used to treat painful areas of your muscle, areas that have knots of muscles called trigger points.
 These develop when muscles fail to relax.
 During this procedure, a pain management New Jersey physician or any other doctor for Pain Management Near Me of your choice will insert a small needle consisting of a local anesthetic drug into a muscle knot beneath your skin.
 Sometimes this numbing drug consists of a saline solution or steroid.
 The injection inactivates the trigger point and the pain is ended.